wlyra/pencil_tutorial/2-running-pencil.md

 The src/Makefile.local chooses the modules to compile.
 The src/cparam.local controls the resolution. start.in contains the initial conditions, run.in the run parameters, and print.in the diagnostic quantities to output to the time series.

-We will modify the resolution.
+We will first modify the modules, to run in a single processor.
+Open src/Makefile.local and edit the lines

+   	MPICOMM        = nompicomm
+	PARTICLES      =   particles_dust
+	#PARTICLES_MAP  =   particles_map_blocks

+Next, we'll modify the resolution.
 Open src/cparam.local and edit the lines

 		integer, parameter :: ncpus=1, nprocx=1, nprocy=1, nprocz=1
 		integer, parameter :: nxgrid=128, nygrid=1, nzgrid=128
 		integer, parameter :: npar=20000

-And in `run.in`, let us change
+In `run.in`, let us change

 		nt = 10000000, it1 = 25
 		lpencil_check=F
 		itorder = 3
 		dvid=0.1

+Add also a video.in file to output the particle density

+    	   	echo rhop > video.in

 Finally